stanford-web-security/assign4/REPORT.md

 Just read through this challenge.
 No need to submit a solution.
 AppEngine automatically "simplifies" the URL with a 302 redirect, which breaks the attack.

-## Denial of Service

-TODO: Replace this with your solution

 ## DoS - Quit the Server

 TODO: Replace this with your solution